bogaudio/BogaudioModules/README.md

 ![Utilities screenshot](doc/www/utilities.png)

+#### DGATE

+A triggerable gate with duration up to 10 seconds, with an optional pre-delay of up to 10 seconds.
+A trigger pulse is output at END when a delay/gate cycle ends.
+If the STOP/LOOP switch is set to LOOP, or if the trigger is high when the cycle ends, the cycle repeats.

 #### MANUAL

 A manual trigger/gate with 8 outputs.
 A constant high value is sent from each output for as long as the TRIG button is held.